INTARSIACORE

 My goal is to take intarsia knitting to a higher art form.
 I designed the Tigerbob motif in 2022 with the goal of recreating my designs in full-color knit with the intarsia technique.
 I’ve spent the last four years designing textiles and garments with a variety of color work knitting techniques.
 My newest body of work pushes the limits of the human hand on the manual machine.
 I choose to work intarsia on the machine because I feel a similarity with tapestry weaving techniques.

 Pixel art shares a common, ancient, and nearly identical structural foundation to textile charts.
+(See Grid Inputs for more information.)
 As shown with my past projects Undulation, Tigerbob Mystery Garden, and Tigerbob Charm Packs, pixel art is the input of the work and ultimately the architecture of the design’s output in all mediums.
 Transposing the work from chart to object is the primary process addressed in this body of work.

-My knitted works are composed mostly of cashmere yarn, with some blends including wool, cotton, alpaca, and other natural fibers.
+These pieces are composed mostly of cashmere yarn, with some blends including wool, cotton, alpaca, and other natural fibers.
+This is the same yarn used in my handmade apparel and sometimes the made-to-order fashion line.
 Pieces are stretched over wood frames or sewn and stuffed with fiber filling.

 Further Reading